fanabezabih/Promotion/README.md

 # Promotion
-this repository contains an html for home decor
+This repository contains an html for home decor